NFL Win Totals: Ravens, Jets, Bengals Are The Best AFC Bets For 2020

 I’m a Joe Burrow believer and he should have a successful career, but I don’t see him leading Cincy to seven wins as a rookie with serious questions on both sides of the ball in such a grueling division.
 This could be an intriguing team in the near future if Burrow is a home run, but I’ll fade the Bengals in 2020.

 As always, make sure you shop around for the best line.
-The Under 5.5 (+125) at FanDuel is the best line as of writing, but you might find Under 6 (-120) — it’s worth the extra cents if you can find the latter.
+The Under 5.5 (+125) at FanDuel is the best line as of writing, but you should be able to find Under 6 (-120) — it’s worth the extra 45 cents if you can find the latter.
 Plus, you get a push at six wins instead of a loss.